gtosato/google-books-api/README.md

 ## Outline

-This project uses both REACT and Asynchronous programming.
+This project uses REACT and Asynchronous programming.
 The user is able to search for a book inside the Google Books database and is then able to get more details about a certain title.

 ## MVP